 If you’re new at this whole remote work thing, it probably took you no time at all to get used to working in your pajamas.
 But the rest?
 We’ll admit that it takes some adjusting.

 If you’re unsure or struggling with how to deal with certain aspects of working from home, help is at hand.
 Fortunately, seasoned remote workers have refined some strategies to make the arrangement easier.
-Here are some tips you can implement to make the most of your time working from home—regardless of how long it lasts.
+Here are some tips you can implement to make the most of your time working from home.

 1. Set clear boundaries